Should I Give Money to my Heirs Before I Die?

 What Else Do I Need to Know?

 A lot.
-The estate planning attorneys at Hale Ball PLC can explain how these general rules apply to your situation so you can make educated decisions.
+The estate planning attorneys at HALE BALL MURPHY, PLC PLC can explain how these general rules apply to your situation so you can make educated decisions.
+Business interests need special consideration when they are gifted.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.